Back to All Events

 Leisure / Local Attractions

-Participants will have the opportunity to sign up for various leisure activities during the camp organised by ElamusTee.
+Participants will have the opportunity to sign up (for free) for various leisure activities during the camp organised by SP Elamustee OÜ On the last three days of each period tours and excursions to local attractions (e.g., Suur Munamägi, Nopri Farm, etc.) will be organised.

 Travel Information